treeleaves30760/PyMD/README.md

-# Py-MD: Python-Powered Markdown
+# PyExecMD: Python-Powered Markdown

-Py-MD is a revolutionary markup language that combines the simplicity of Markdown with the full power of Python.
+PyExecMD is a revolutionary markup language that combines the simplicity of Markdown with the full power of Python.
 Write documents with executable code, dynamic content, and beautiful visualizations that update in real-time!

 ## ✨ Features